Deming-Matt/git_homework/thoughts.md

 I am going to get really good at scheduling and using my calendar!
 It's something I've always wanted to do and do well, so this is a great opportunity to try it.
 Reviewing my notes and previous classes are things that I haven't done much before, but I've already started to get better at it.

+I want to give a shout-out to my GF Audri as she has helped me prepare and make the move into a new career!
+The support has been great!